rdavies2980/rdavies2980.github.io/_pages/notes/Peirels.md

     \omega^2_{2k_F} = \frac{2g^2\omega_{2k_F}n(\epsilon_F)}{\hbar}\ln(\frac{1.14\epsilon_0}{k_BT_0}) \quad \quad  k_BT_0 = 1.14\epsilon_0 e^{-\hbar\omega_{2k_F}/g^2n(\epsilon_F)} = 1.14\epsilon_0 e^{-1/\lambda}
 $$

 where $$\lambda$$ is the dimensionless phonon-electron coupling constant.
-To see how this approaches zero, we can do a Taylor expansion around $$T_0$$, but the graph of the dispersion of the phonons is a lot clearer on how the frequency is renormalised.
+To see how this approaches zero, we can do a Taylor expansion around $$T_0$$, but the graph of the dispersion of the phonons is a lot clearer on how the frequency is renormalised[^3].

 <figure class="align-center">
 <img src="../images/Peierls/renorm.png" style="width: 50%" class="align-center">
-<figcaption>Showing the lowering of energy of the lattice modulation mode at twice the fermi wavevector as we approach the transition temperature[^3]. </figcaption>
+<figcaption>Showing the lowering of energy of the lattice modulation mode at twice the fermi wavevector as we approach the transition temperature. </figcaption>
 </figure>